Hacker-Anirudh/ramspeed/README.md

 # ramspeed

 A simple application for calculating RAM speed and latency.
+Now with PCIe calculation as well!

 ## How to use